 - No personal tax (income or capital gains) on any investments held within an ISA

 - Income and gains from ISAs do not need to be included in tax returns

 - Money can be withdrawn from an ISA at any time without losing the tax breaks

 There are five types of ISA:

-- Cash - usually containing a bank or building society savings account.
+These are usually contained in a bank or building society savings account.

-- Innovative Finance (IF-ISA) - in the form of loans made through peer-to-peer (P2P) platforms
+These are in the form of loans made through peer-to-peer (P2P) platforms.

-- Lifetime (LISA) – for those aged between 18 and 40 to help save them up for their first home or retirement
+These are for those aged between 18 and 40 to help save them up for their first home or retirement.

-- Help to Buy – aimed at helping first time buyers to save for their mortgage deposit.
-Available until 30th November 2019.
+These are aimed at helping first time buyers to save for their mortgage deposit.
+Closed to new accounts on 30 November 2019 but savings can continue into existing plans until November 2029.
 It is not possible to subscribe to both a cash and a Help to Buy ISA in the same tax year

 All of your annual allowance can be invested in either stocks & shares, cash, innovative finance, lifetime or Help to Buy ISAs, or you can split it between more than one type, up to the overall annual limit of £20,000 with either the same or a different provider.
 However, the maximum annual amount you can save in a lifetime ISA is £4,000.